 Task 1.0 - Project Management, Planning, and Reporting [M1-M36]: The objective of this task is to conduct proper management and coordination of project activities and timely reporting to enable successful implementation and completion of proposed project goals and objectives.
 DLM will work closely with the EERC to oversee most of the reporting and planning activities.
 The EERC will also assist DLM with overall project management.
-Project management activities will include arranging a kickoff meeting, scheduling monthly project updates with the CSEA project manager, coordinating planning meetings and communications with project team personnel, financial management, data management, management of supplies and/or equipment, and risk management as well as fulfilling the reporting requirements set forth by the CSEA program.
+Project management activities will include arranging a kickoff meeting, scheduling monthly project updates with the CSEA project management, data management, management of supplies and/or equipment, and risk management as well as fulfilling the reporting requirements set forth by the CSEA program.